 The frontline workforce faces considerable challenges when it comes to retention.
 However, 83% of employees who are offered learning opportunities through work are more likely to stay with their organization.

-Measure employee satisfaction and pay attention to retention for non-desk workers.
-Look at what would be most appealing and compelling for your workforce in terms of upskilling, such as diploma or degree completion assistance, or time-off and funding for advanced certifications specific to their role.
+Measure employee engagement continuously and pay attention to retention for non-desk workers.
+Look at what would be most appealing and compelling for your workforce in terms of upskilling, such as time-off and funding for advanced certifications specific to their role.

 Use your digital workplace technology to measure what online video courses receive the most views, for example, and ask for feedback regularly to gauge the progress and engagement with these resources.